Stormy Mondays in 20 seconds

 Onstage with Bruce Springsteen and more

-In our first album Rainy Days And Broken Hearts (1998), Elliott Murphy had a guest appearance.
-We played live together on several ocassions.
+Elliott Murphy had a guest appearance on our first album Rainy Days And Broken Hearts (1998).
+We played live together on several occasions.
 Later I joined his band as a bassist and mandolin player.
 We played more than 100 concerts throughout Europe, and recorded a live DVD.

-And in case you are wondering, there’s no Photoshop involved in the picture on the right…
+And in case you are wondering, there’s no Photoshopping involved in the picture on the right…

 More adventures: Woodstock ’99 and jamming with Slash in ’92

-In 1999, thanks to having our songs available on the Internet, we became the first and only Spanish band in the history of Woodstock Festival.
+In 1999, thanks to having our songs available on the internet, we became the first and only Spanish band in the history of f Woodstock to play at the festival.
 We played in front of more than 50,000 people.
 It was a blast.

-By then, our first album was being sold only in Asturias and in a couple of shops in Madrid.
+By then, though our music was available on the internet, our first CD was being sold only in Asturias and in a couple of shops in Madrid.

-In 1992, Slash (yes, the guitarist for Guns N ‘Roses) crashed our stage to play with us, during the festivity of San Mateo in Oviedo.
+In 1992, Slash (yes, the Guns N ‘Roses guitarist) crashed our stage to play with us, during the festivity of San Mateo in Oviedo.
 We were 17 years old and we had only written a couple of original songs.
 We jammed for twenty minutes, but it felt like twenty seconds.

 Copy our records

-Copying music is good.
-Period.
-That’s why we offer our songs with a Copyleft or Creative Commons license, which lets you copy our songs having peace of mind.
-We’ve been doing this for more than 10 years … and it’s still news for some people.
+We believe that copying music is good.
+That’s why we offer our songs with a Copyleft or Creative Commons license, which lets you copy our songs with peace of mind.
+We’ve been doing this for more than 15 years and it’s still news for some people.

 - Wading The River / The Lay Of The Land (double EP, September 2015)